 We spent 5 days in Lisbon and it was so easy to fall in love with all its pretty streets.
 It truly is a “must-see” kinda place, and hopefully, the photos in this post can help inspire your trip some more.
 This guide will help you create your perfect Lisbon itinerary.
 This lovely little city in Portugal is built on 7 hills, but I’d say it is much easier to walk those hills than the vertical town of Positano.

 Lisbon’s architecture is colorful and full of character, the tiles on the facades are so unique, and the food is worth the trip alone.
 Favorite part about it?
 It’s one of the more affordable places to visit in Europe.
 Cheap and gorgeous?
 Yes, please!

 Getting Around Lisbon

 Uber’s are highly recommended to make commuting easier on your feet.
 Their uber prices are the cheapest I’ve seen anywhere.
 It cost us €7 to get from the airport into Lisbon’s old town, and most rides within the city were around €2-€4.
-The city can be walkable though if you set out to explore by foot.
+The city can be walkable though if you set out to explore on foot.

 Many of the places recommended below aren’t far from each other.
 If you’re a visitor from a city like San Francisco, then the hills will be no problem!
 Trams are also readily available, except for Tram 28, but I’ll talk more about that famous tram later.

 Best Place to Stay in Lisbon

 Your Airbnb stays will be cheaper in comparison to places like London or Boston (have you seen Boston prices?
 OMG how do they live!)
 Make sure you go with an Airbnb because hotels seem to be much more expensive.